Wealdstone F.C.: Home search and recovery (2004–2019)

 The club attempted to redevelop the local disused Prince Edward Playing Fields at Canons Park, owned by the London Borough of Harrow, into a new home ground.
 Construction of the new stadium started in 2003 but, when over 30% completed, building work was suddenly halted in April 2004 when the private company who were co-financing the project in partnership with the club went into insolvency.
 Unable to afford to complete the new stadium on their own, Wealdstone had to leave the project unfinished for two years.
-Eventually, Harrow Council, frustrated that the site remained unused and was falling into dereliction, eventually sold the property lease to Barnet F.C., who used the site as a training centre before later moving permanently in to what became The Hive Stadium in 2013.
-The terms of the council's lease offer indicated that the new owner should complete the stadium for Wealdstone's use, but this was ultimately ignored and the club's financial investment in the project was lost.
+Eventually, Harrow Council, frustrated that the site remained unused and was falling into dereliction, eventually sold the property lease to Barnet, who used the site as a training centre before later moving permanently in to what became The Hive Stadium in 2013.
+The terms of the council's lease offer indicated that the new owner should complete the stadium for Wealdstone's use, but this was ultimately ignored and the club's original financial investment in the project was lost.

 In 2004 Wealdstone were promoted to the Isthmian League Premier Division as a result of the creation of the Conference North and South.
-The club faced Dulwich Hamlet in the playoff final, with the game finishing 2–2 before Wealdstone won 5–4 on penalties.
+The club faced Dulwich Hamlet in the play-off final, with the game finishing 2–2 before Wealdstone won 5–4 on penalties.
 The club's first two seasons at Premier Division level saw them steer clear of relegation, with back to back 18th-placed finishes.
 Off the pitch, the club began a further new groundshare arrangement in 2005, this time moving to Northwood's Chestnut Avenue ground.
 In 2006 they were switched under FA reorganisation to the Southern League Premier Division for a single season, before returning to the Isthmian League the following season.